Velamentous cord insertion: Management

 If velamentous cord insertion is diagnosed, fetal growth is assessed every four weeks using ultrasound beginning at 28 weeks.
 If intrauterine growth restriction is observed, the umbilical cord is also assessed for signs of compression.
 Non-stress tests may be performed twice a week to ensure adequate blood flow to the fetus.
 The amniotic fluid may be frequently assessed for high levels of inflammatory markers such as interleukin-6 which can indicate intra-amniotic inflammation.

-Upon diagnosis of velamentous cord insertion, transvaginal ultrasound with Color Doppler may also be performed to determine whether any of the exposed vessels are within two centimeters of the internal cervical os.
+Upon diagnosis of velamentous cord insertion, transvaginal ultrasound with Color Doppler may also be performed to determine whether any of the exposed vessels are within two centimeters (or five centimeters, a more common threshold recently) of the internal cervical os.
 If such vessels are identified, vasa previa may be present and cervical length is measured every week to determine the risk of premature rupture of membranes.

 Women diagnosed with velamentous cord insertion may also receive counselling about the condition, its risks, and potential courses of action, including preterm delivery or caesarean delivery.

-The newborn may be delivered via normal vagina labor if there are no signs of fetal distress.
+The newborn may be delivered via normal vaginal labor if there are no signs of fetal distress.
 Fetal heart rate is continuously monitored for slow or abnormal heart rate patterns which may indicate fetal distress during labor.
 If the exposed blood vessels are near the cervix or are at risk of rupturing, the newborn may be delivered via caesarean section as early as 35 weeks gestation.